Allergic rhinitis and diet

 Coffee, tea, wine and beer feature in most people’s day-to-day lives, especially in the summer months when we want to enjoy the long, bright evenings.
 However, all of these drinks contain high levels of histamine so consuming them on a regular basis has the potential to make symptoms of allergic rhinitis worse.

 So, when you experience a flare up of the condition it’s best to cut these things out of your diet.
 Why not try a refreshing mocktail or a healthy mango and banana smoothie instead?
 The latter is rich in antioxidants and contains vitamin C, a natural antihistamine that could actually help your allergic rhinitis symptoms.

 Nevertheless, if tea and coffee is more your thing, there’s an alternative for that too!
-Herbal teas have been shown to be very beneficial for allergic rhinitis sufferers, especially nettle tea which can be found over at Jan de Vries.
+Herbal teas have been shown to be very beneficial for allergic rhinitis sufferers, especially nettle tea.
 This plant has anti-inflammatory properties and is rich in iron and vitamin C too so it’ll help your allergic rhinitis and provide you with a tasty brew!
 If you'd like some more information on which foods could help allergic rhinitis have a look at my blog '7 food and drinks that could help allergic rhinitis'.

 The western diet

 A western diet generally consists of high calorie foods that are low in antioxidants, high in fats and high in refined sugars too.
 They also contain a lot of artificial colourings so, you’ve guessed it, this isn’t great for allergic rhinitis!